Wanting to save up for your dreams or get out of a debt? A zero-based budget is the very best strategy you can follow!

 Tracking your zero-based budget digitally

 Although I have tried a variety of different tools to implement my zero-based budget, none of them have worked nearly as smoothly as Simple.
+UPDATE: In 2021, Simple Bank closed and was transferred to a different bank.
+I shut down my account and no longer recommend Simple at all.

 When I tried using all cash, I still had to make some card purchases for online expenses, etc. Then, I got stuck trying to figure out how to balance card and cash purchases and that didn’t work for me.